A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Hybrid Dynamics

 \subsection{The Self-Manipulation System}

 While the previous hybrid system specification is very general, it is useful to instantiate it for a model of a physical system.
-This section will define the self-manipulation system \cite[]{johnson_selfmanip_2013} (and by the analogy of that paper, equivalently a manipulation system \cite[]{book:mls-1994}, as summarized in Section~\ref{sec:manip}), where the discrete mode, $I \subset \calK$, corresponds to the active contact \changed{contact mode}.
+This section defines the self-manipulation system \cite[]{johnson_selfmanip_2013} (and by the analogy of that paper, equivalently a manipulation system \cite[]{book:mls-1994}, as summarized in Section~\ref{sec:manip}), where the discrete mode, $I \subset \calK$, corresponds to the active contact mode.

 \begin{definition} A \emph{self-manipulation hybrid system} is a $C^r$ hybrid dynamical system, $\mathcal{H}_s=(\mathcal{J},\nGamma,\mathcal{D,F,G,R})$, defined as follows, \end{definition}